-Mendelian randomization (MR) [1] has become an established method for probing questions of causality in observational epidemiology.
-By making use of genetic variants satisfying the Instrumental Variable (IV) assumptions, it is possible to test whether an exposure causally influences a health outcome by circumventing the problem of confounding that compromises standard associational methods.
-The explosion in publicly available summary data estimates of genetic association from large international genome-wide association (GWA) consortia [2,3] has made MR ever more popular for two reasons.
-Firstly, summary data estimates of causal effect from multiple genetic variants can be simply and transparently combined to yield results that closely mirror what would be obtained with individual participant data [4,5].
-Secondly, a dramatic rise in the number of variants available for the analysis has led to an increased power for testing causal hypotheses [6].
-In this paper we focus on the most common form of summary data MR study, whereby genetic associations with the exposure and outcome are gleaned from independent samples to furnish a 'two-sample' analysis [4].

-The standard method for MR with summary data (referred to as the IVW approach [5,7]) makes the fundamental assumption that each included variant is a valid IV.
-That is, it is (i) associated with the exposure, (ii) not associated with any confounders of the exposure and outcome, and (iii) is only associated with the outcome through the exposure.
-If (i)-(iii) hold then an inverse variance weighted average of the individual causal effect estimates (e.g as in a meta-analysis) is both efficient and unbiased.
+Mendelian randomization (MR)1 has become an established method for probing questions of causality in observational epidemiology.
+By making use of genetic variants satisfying the instrumental variable (IV) assumptions, it is possible to test whether an exposure causally influences a health outcome by circumventing the problem of confounding that compromises standard associational methods.
+The explosion in publicly available summary data estimates of genetic association from large international genome-wide association (GWA) consortia^{2,3} has made MR ever more popular for two reasons.
+First, summary data estimates of causal effect from multiple genetic variants can be simply and transparently combined to yield results that closely mirror what would be obtained with individual participant data.^{4,5} Second, a dramatic rise in the number of variants available for the analysis has led to an increased power for testing causal hypotheses.6 In this paper we focus on the most common form of summary data MR study, whereby genetic associations with the exposure and outcome are gleaned from independent samples to furnish a two-sample' analysis.4 associated with the outcome through the exposure (see Figure 6 available as Supplementary data at IJE online).
+If (i-(iii) hold, then an inverse variance weighted average of the individual causal effect estimates (e.g. as in a metaanalysis) is both efficient and unbiased.
 Unfortunately, assumptions (ii)-(iii) are unlikely to hold in an MR study, particularly in the summary data setting when large numbers of variants are harvested from GWA studies and included in the analysis.
-For example, Holmes et al [8] conduct an MR-analysis of High Density Lipoprotein Cholesterol on heart disease risk by liberally including many genetic variants that were also associated with other lipid fractions (e.g. triglycerides).
-This could introduce 'horizontal pleiotropy' [9] and lead to violation of assumption (ii) or (iii) due to variants affecting the outcome via a different biological pathway.
+For example, as part of a repertoire of MR analyses, Holmes et al.8 conduct an MR-analysis of high density lipoprotein cholesterol on heart disease risk by liberally including many genetic variants that were also associated with other lipid fractions (e.g. triglycerides).
+This could introduce 'horizontal pleiotropy'9 and lead to violation of assumption (ii) or (iii) due to variants affecting the outcome via a different biological pathway.
 This could in turn lead to bias, type I and type II error inflation, if unaccounted for.
-MR-Egger regression [10] is a recently proposed method to both detect and adjust for pleiotropy in an MR analysis.
+MR-Egger regression10 is a recently proposed method to both detect and adjust for pleiotropy in an MR-analysis.